 Jack Valentine Woolams was killed on 30 August, two days before the race, when his Cobra I crashed into Lake Ontario while returning to the Bell plant for an engine change.
 The Airacobra’s windshield may have collapsed at over 400 miles per hour (644 kilometers per hour).

-The race was held on Sunday, 1 September 1946.
+The Thompson Trophy Race was held on Sunday, 1 September 1946.
 Tex Johnston, leading the field, took off and retracted his landing gear, climbing to 300 feet (91 meters).
 As he approached the first turn, he rolled Cobra II into a 4G turn (75.5° angle of bank) and dove to 60 feet (18 meters).
 As he made the turn, he was already pulling far ahead of the other racers.

 George Welch dropped out when his Merlin engine began overheating.
 Tony LeVier’s P-38 Lightning, race number 3, held on to second place.
 By the ninth lap, Tex Johnston was passing the airplanes at the back of the field.

 On the final turn, Johnston rolled into a 90° bank, and at only 50 feet (15 meters) above the ground, passed inside a Bell P-63 Kingcobra at 430 miles per hour (692 kilometers per hour) to win the race.
 His average speed for the ten laps was 373.908 mph (601.746 kilometers per hour).

 Tony LeVier and his Lightning were in second place at 370.193 mph (595.768 kilometers per hour).
 Finishers 3, 4 and 5 were P-51D Mustangs.
 Number 6 was the lone FG-1D Corsair, followed by another P-51D.
 Proving that Woolams, Johnston and Stanley knew their airplane, the final three finishers were the three remaining P-63 Kingcobras.